-The \textit{second stage} aggregates the samples into gaze events.
-For each gaze event, a set of features can be calculated, such as the duration of the event or the mean location of all event samples in pixels on the screen (for more examples see columns in Stage 2 in Figure~\ref{fig:stages}).
+The \textit{second stage} aggregates the samples into gaze events (discrete, chronological sequence).
+For each gaze event, a set of features can be calculated, such as the duration of the event or the mean location of all event samples in pixels on the screen (for more examples see columns for Stage 2 in Figure~\ref{fig:stages}).
 During reading, the eyes alternate between two events: fixations---when the gaze rests on a location on the screen and visual input is obtained---and saccades, which are rapid ballistic movements between fixation points during which visual intake is minimal.
 While these gaze events are embedded in the raw data, they must be detected by grouping consecutive samples into events.
 A variety of algorithms exist for this purpose, each making specific assumptions about which features can be used to detect an event type.
 For example, the widely used I-DT (dispersion-threshold identification) algorithm assumes that all samples belonging to a fixation lie within a spatial window of a given size; the dispersion threshold defining this window can be adjusted.
 A group of samples that are too dispersed will not be classified as a single fixation \citep{salvucci2000fixations}.
 Other algorithms detect events based on velocity which is motivated by the fact that saccades are fast movements while fixations are more stationary, and consequently the gaze velocity is much lower during a fixation \citep[e.g,][]{engbert2003MicrosaccadesUncoverOrientation}.
-Depending on the algorithm used and the thresholds chosen, different events are detected \citep{reich2025EvaluatingGazeEvent}.
+Depending on the algorithm used and the thresholds chosen, the on- and offsets of the detected events can vary greatly \citep{reich2025EvaluatingGazeEvent}.